Non-smooth paths having unit speed with respect to the Kobayashi metric, and their applications: Introduction

-A part of the motivation for the above question is that it runs into fundamental measure-theoretic subtleties (see Remark~\ref{rem:subtlety}).
-Unsurprisingly, the answer to part $(a)$ is, in general, ``No.'' But even when the answer to part~$(a)$ is ``Yes,'' establishing this is non-trivial because we insist on the reparametrisation to be absolutely continuous.
-Specifically: even if $g$ is invertible, $g^{-1}$ is not always absolutely continuous.
-However, a deeper motivation for Question~\ref{Q:question} comes from problems involving certain notions of negative curvature for the metric space $(X,K_X)$.
+A deeper motivation for Problem~\ref{pro:questions} is that its solution would be a very useful tool\,---\,analogous to unit-speed reparametrization in Riemannian geometry\,---\,leading to a range of applications.
+The applications that interest us relate to notions of negative curvature for the metric space $(X,K_X)$.
 The first notion is that of Gromov hyperbolicity of $(X,K_X)$, on which there has been a lot of work recently: see, for instance, \cite{baloghbonk:GhKmspd00, zimmer:GhKmcdft16, fiacchi:GhpfdC222}.
 The second notion is that of visibility, which is a notion that involves domains $\Omega\varsubsetneq X$, with $\Omega$ being Kobayashi hyperbolic.
 Visibility is a weak notion of negative curvature introduced by Bharali--Zimmer for Kobayashi hyperbolic domains $\Omega\varsubsetneq\Cn$ \cite{bharalizimmer:gdwnv17, bharalizimmer:gdwnv23}\,---\,also see \cite{bharalimaitra:awnovfoewt21} by Bharali--Maitra.
 Very recently, this notion was extended to Kobayashi hyperbolic domains $\Omega\varsubsetneq X$ \cite{masanta:vdekdcm24}, $X$ being any complex manifold.
 Very roughly, the visibility property requires that all geodesics with end-points close to two distinct points in $\bdy\Omega$ must bend uniformly into $\Omega$.
 For a \emph{non-compact} Kobayashi hyperbolic complex manifold $X$, where $\dim_{\mathbb{C}}(X)\geq 2$, it is, in general, unclear when the metric space $(X,K_X)$ is Cauchy-complete\,---\,even when $X\varsubsetneq\Cn$ is a pseudoconvex domain\,---\,and, consequently, whether $(X, K_{X})$ is a geodesic space.
 Thus, to study either notion of negative curvature when $(X,K_X)$ is \textbf{not} assumed to be Cauchy-complete, one works with a class of absolutely continuous quasi-geodesics; it is known that, given $x,y\in X$, $x\neq y$, there always exists such a quasi-geodesic joining $x$, $y$ \cite{bharalizimmer:gdwnv17, masanta:vdekdcm24}.
 This is where absolutely continuous paths enter the discourse.
-We will discuss one of the motivating geometric problems presently but, first, let us state our first theorem, which answers Question~\ref{Q:question}.
+We will elaborate upon this presently and discuss a few of the above-mentioned applications in detail in Section~\ref{S:appl}.
+But, first, let us state a theorem that answers the questions in Problem~\ref{pro:questions}.